 Here's the deal: every body responds differently to movement and diet.
 Period.
-Some people can eat junk food for years and be at a "healthy" weight, others gain weight immediately.
-Some people do crossfit diligently and don't necessarily become lean or jacked (which is why I love the blog Fat Crossfitter).
-Some pilates and yoga teachers are naturally tall and thin (or former dancers and gymnasts!), others are not naturally flexible or thin.
-In the world of fitness, there is this notion that there is a bottom line standard of thin and lean and strong that we all can achieve if we only work hard enough, and if we don't have that body shape, then surely we must be doing something wrong.
+Some people can eat junk food for years and be at a "healthy" weight, others might gain weight immediately with those eating habits.
+Some people do crossfit diligently and don't necessarily become lean or jacked (which is why I love the blog Fat Crossfitter) and some people will immediately change physique.
+Some pilates and yoga teachers are naturally tall and thin (or are former dancers and gymnasts!), others are not.
+In the world of fitness, there is this notion that there is a bottom line standard of lean and strong that we all can achieve if we only work hard enough, and if we don't have that body shape, then surely we must be doing something wrong, especially if we're a teacher of movement.
 A pilates body must surely be a thin one, right?
 And a yoga body is a flexible thin one?
 And someone who lifts weights must be strong and chiseled?
-And runners must be tall and thin?
+And a runner is petite and thin?

 We all have anthropomorphic differences that affect the way our bodies process exercise and diet, as well as hormonal, metabolic, and genetic differences, just as we have infinite variations of skin tone and hair color/texture.
 Give a group of people the same workout plan and diet, and everyone's body will change (or not change!) differently and at different rates.
-For some reason, this just doesn't seem to apply in regards to fitness teaching-and it's preposterous.
-In her podcast, Pilates Unfiltered, Chicago based instructor Jenna Zaffino mentioned this very issue.
+With a group of female fitness professionals between 30-50, you may have women with hypothyroidism or PCOS, women who have delivered multiple babies, women who may have chronic fatigue, women who have never been petite, women that are stressed, and women who are happy and healthy at a different size than you.
+And as a student, layperson, or fellow teacher, you may judge a person for their body, but you don't know what's going on for them and it’s not your business.
+Fitness professionals also have a lot going on, whether they are business owners trying to make it work, independent contractors running around to teach, mothers, fathers, caregivers, partners, and more.)
+For some reason, this seems to be ignored in regards to fitness teaching-and it's preposterous.
+In her awesome podcast, Pilates Unfiltered, Chicago based instructor Jenna Zaffino mentioned this very issue a few seasons ago.

 Why don't we look at movement as something more than a means of creating an aesthetic appearance?
 What about how someone feels in their body?
-Or improving their quality of movement?
+Or improving their quality of movement or daily activities?
 So many of us have illnesses that affect our body, whether larger ones that affect our energy, immunity, digestion, or hormones, or smaller injuries.
-Everyone has a different story, and not everyone should or can look the same, or achieve that "perfect lean" body aesthetic (especially if they've experienced body challenges).
-As a teacher, I've absolutely been judged for my appearance and abilities- 24 years of playing an asymmetrical wooden box (aka.instrument) means that I've spent a lot of time sitting in orchestras and ensembles, coupled with some peculiar spine and shoulder challenges from adaptation.
+Everyone has a different story, and not everyone should or can look the same, or achieve the body aesthetic favored by mainstream media.
+In addition, the training, meal management and dedication needed for figure competitions and athletic modeling is often intense and not sustainable long term for most people, even though those bodies are featured on magazines, clothing advertisements, and media at large.
+On the podcast "Behind the Podium," last fall, my friend and business owner Isabelle Barter said it best; "I am a movement educator.
+Some people are movement educators, some people are fitness models, some are both.
+But I am a movement educator."
+As a teacher and professional musician, I've absolutely been judged for my appearance and body composition- 26 years of playing viola means that I've spent a lot of time sitting in orchestras and ensembles (when I could've been exercising), coupled with some peculiar spine and shoulder challenges from adaptation.
 That's part of my body story, and everyone has their own story.
-Judge me for my teaching and my knowledge, not my body.
+Judge me for my teaching and my knowledge, not my bodily appearance, especially not in regards to my movement ability.
+In the fitness community, it can be tempting to assume that a teacher without a perfect body doesn't know what they're doing, but odds are, they're highly trained, extremely busy, and don't have the time or desire to work out for hours a day to achieve a perfect physique.
+That doesn't mean that someone with a perfect body isn't worth studying with either, it just means that there is diversity of bodies within the greater movement community.
 "The body that moves you throughout your life without pain and with joy" is the one you want to inhabit, not necessarily the one the magazines and media want you to.